agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 formula.
 All the numbers/values generated are quite subjective and have uncertainty in them.
 It is thus suggested to look at the individual variables as well and look at these numbers as more like a guide than the reality.
-Career Capital can be looked at as a weighted sum of skill, connections, credentials and runway.
+CC can be looked at as a weighted sum of skill, connections, credentials and runway.
 This can already help us weed out the very mediocre performing ones.
 Supportive conditions is not very important for me unless a career is known for